defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 This is a UDS Software Facotry bundle meant to be deployed on a Nutanix-based K8s cluster.
 This is not a [Supported Environment](https://uds.defenseunicorns.com/reference/uds-core/distribution-support/) but UDS should be compatible with this setup, and this bundle includes configuration changes to help it work on Nutanix.

+A list of included applications can be found [here](docs/packages-and-dependencies.md).

 Bundle developers see [development.md](docs/development.md).

 ## Installing on Nutanix